 After graduating from the University of North Texas, Dr. R. Jefferson George began his career in education as a media specialist for Vernon Community College.
 His main focus was to support instruction in a college classroom through a growing use of the available technology.
 As interest in video learning technologies increased, he moved to Austin and created his own video production company.
 His company created documentary and historical videos for classroom instruction.
 After moving to Houston, he began writing children’s books with Texas author Johara Harper and began his career in public education as an eighth-grade science teacher.
 He completed his master’s degree in Counseling at the University of Houston and worked as school counselor, a college counselor and a hospital therapist in Houston ISD, Houston Community College and St. Luke’s Episcopal Hospital.
 Dr. George eventually returned to public education as a school administrator, serving as a principal, interim-principal, assistant principal and director of an alternative program.
 He then returned to the University of North Texas to complete his doctorate in Educational Leadership.
 During this time, he became a mentor in the Graduate Student Teaching Excellence Program through the Center for Learning Enhancement and Redesign and worked with university teachers and leaders to create a classroom with high levels of student engagement and instructional rigor.
 Dr. George has returned to his interest in learning technologies and creating an engaging classroom with high levels of instructional rigor.
 He is developing a series of online doctoral courses for the doctorate in Educational Leadership.
 Dr. George is continuing his research into the development of an engaging instructional platform in a virtual environment and understanding the online experience of the native digital learner.
 Dr. George is a member of the Texas Counseling Association, the Texas Association of School Administrators and Kappa Delta Pi.

 Dr. Jeannette Ginther is a Senior Lecturer in the Department of Teacher Education and Administration.
 She earned her doctorate in Educational Leadership from Dallas Baptist University in 2017, her masters in Literacy Education from the State University of New York at Cortland in 2002, and her bachelors in Elementary Education from the State University of New York at Geneseo in 1999.
 Dr. Ginther happily began her career as a middle school English Language Arts and Social Studies teacher in New York.
 After a decade of classroom teaching in both New York and Texas, she served as a reading instructional specialist, student achievement specialist, professional learning coordinator, educational consultant, field supervisor for student teachers, and an adjunct instructor before joining the faculty at UNT in 2017.
-In addition to teaching at UNT, Dr. Ginther thoroughly enjoys presenting at local, state, and national education conferences.
-She has a passion for creating authentic and unconventional learning experiences, and for researching innovative ways to motivate, engage, empower, and inspire children of the 21st century.
+Dr. Ginther was the 2019 recipient of the UNT Student Government Association's 'Fessor Graham Award for Outstanding Service to Students, as well as the June 2019 UNT Teaching Excellence Spotlight Award.
+Dr. Ginther also enjoys her role as a Faculty Co-Advisor for Kappa Delta Pi, UNT's Education Honor Society.

 Ricardo González-Carriedo’s research interests include bilingual teacher preparation, the internationalization of teacher education programs, literacy development among second language learners, and the representation of Latino students in the media.
-He holds a JD (Juris Doctor) degree from the University of León (Spain) and a PhD in Curriculum and Instruction from Arizona State University.
-Prior to his service at UNT, he worked at the University of Paris (France) for two years and was a secondary teacher in North Carolina and Arizona for eleven years.
+He holds a Juris Doctor degree from the University of León in Spain and a PhD in Curriculum and Instruction from Arizona State University.
+Prior to his service at UNT, he worked at the University of Paris, France, for two years and was a secondary teacher in North Carolina and Arizona for 11 years.

-Dan Heiman is an Assistant Professor of Bilingual Education in the Department of Teacher Education & Administration and joined the faculty in 2018.
-His research focuses on how neoliberal processes and ideologies impact Dual Language contexts, and how stakeholders respond/talk back to these processes.
-He is committed to social justice research and pedagogies that center the realities, histories, and voices of marginalized communities, and has documented how this takes root in schools.
-He has published in the International Multilingual Research Journal, Review of Research in Education, and was a collaborator on Abriendo Brecha: Antología Crítica sobre la Educación Bilingüe de Doble Inmersión, the first edited book in Spanish about critical processes in Two-Way Bilingual Education.
+Dan Heiman is an Assistant Professor of Bilingual Education in the Department of Teacher Education & Administration and a faculty affiliate in the Latina/o and Mexican-American Studies program.
+His research uses critical ethnographic methods and examines how stakeholders make sense of and oftentimes interrogate neoliberal processes and policies in Two-Way Bilingual Education and critical bilingual pedagogies in the preparation of future bilingual teachers.
+He has published in both English and Spanish in the International Multilingual Research Journal, Theory into Practice, and the Revista Bilingüe.
 His dissertation, Two-way Immersion, Gentrification, and Critical Pedagogy: Teaching Against the Neoliberal Logic, earned first place in the 2018 Bilingual Education Research SIG of the American Educational Research Association.
-He was a fourth-grade bilingual teacher in El Paso, Texas and teacher educator at the University of Veracruz, México, before receiving his Ph.D. in Curriculum & Instruction with a specialty in Bilingual/Bicultural Education, while also earning a Graduate Portfolio in Mexican-American and Latin@ Studies from the University of Texas, Austin in 2017.
+He was a fourth-grade bilingual teacher in El Paso, Texas, and teacher educator at the University of Veracruz, México, before receiving his Ph.D. in Curriculum & Instruction with a specialty in Bilingual/Bicultural Education, while also earning a Graduate Portfolio in Mexican-American and Latin@ Studies from the University of Texas, Austin in 2017.

 Dr. Cheryl Jennings has served as a Visiting Professor at UNT since the fall of 2017.
 Prior to her full-time role, she served as an adjunct professor.